 There is not a firm understanding as to why this occurs at night.
 However, it is believed that the position you sleep in can have an effect.
 If you lay in bed in an awkward position for a long time, it may result in a muscle cramp.

-Calf muscle spasms can also occur while swimming, kicking, or running.
+Calf muscle spasms and calf pain can also occur while swimming, kicking, or running.

 If you occasionally have a charley horse, you do not need to get a diagnosis from a specialist.
 In contrast, if you frequently have recurring spasms (more than once a week without a known cause), you should seek medical treatment.